-GTA 6 is starting to come screeching into view, but there’s still a long wait until we can return to Rockstar’s crime universe.
-Here are 7 games like GTA to keep you busy until that day comes.
+GTA 6 is starting to come screeching into view, but there’s still a long wait until we can return to Rockstar’s satirical crime-ridden universe.
+Here are 7 games like GTA to keep your inner gangster busy until that day comes.

 The GTA 6 hype is getting stronger by the day, especially since the recent leaks suggested we’ll be returning to Vice City – Rockstar’s version of a crime-filled Miami.
 While GTA has had many imitators over the years, some of these have actually been stellar experiences in their own right.